kenmoses1/Group2/README.md

 # Group2 project
-### The project entails working with nodejs,connecting the server to cloud,creating routes, mongodb through the collabolation of team members on github.
+### The project entails working with nodejs,connecting the server to cloud,creating routes, mongodb compass for database creation
+## through the collabolation of team members on github.

 ## Authors
 1. Moses Ken